-Read our page on health and fitness, which includes information on getting active, and how much activity you and your child should be doing.
+Read our physical activity guidelines for children and young people, which includes information on getting active, and how much activity you and your child should be doing.

 Keep an eye on what your child eats.
 If your child is hyperactive after eating certain foods, which may contain additives or caffeine, keep a diary of these and discuss them with a GP.